Ryan1729/evolving-games/design/README.md

 After watching [this video called Scholars Play Spore](https://www.twitch.tv/videos/260386735) <!-- I don't know how long that link will be good for... --> about *Spore* which talked about how great immediate feedback in a tool for creating things is, I'm tempted to (only slightly!) change direction on this project again, to a Shenzhen solitaire-like editor.
 The idea would be to make some interface for changing the rules which presented information about the resulting game like "% of sampled games winnable", "average moves to complete", etc.

 Having another UI would increase the scope of this project considerably however.
 So maybe a compromise is to calculate that info and feed it to a generator to help it make decisions on the rules itself?
 I could make different generators that prefer different things to make different types of games more or less probable.

+___

+I have just returned to this project after going off and porting a pico-8 version of Shenzhen Solitaire to WASM.
+[See here](https://github.com/Ryan1729/wasm_shenzhen_solitaire).
+I did this with the intention of feeding what I learned about implementing Shenzhen Solitaire into this project.

+So the current plan (revised as a result of this research) is as follows:
+* implement Shenzhen Solitaire again in this project, borrowing pieces from the other one. (still generating the code for it.)
+* add parameters for the ruleset generation to select from, refactoring as necessary.
+* start generating games and consider how to evaluate them, in order to improve the generator's output.